mjd-dalloul/flutter-core/README.md

       > update object inside database.

   - insertObject:

     > insert object in database.

 ---

 - BaseSharedPreferences:

   > Implemation for **sharedPreferences** functions.

+# Repository

+- BaseRepository:

+    - Future<DataModelWrapper<T>> requestData<T>

+      > This function will wrap calls going to datasource layer, and will manage getting the data either from remote server or local data base, and caching the result in **localdatabase**.